FNLCR-DMAP/SCSAWorkflow/paper/paper.md

 # Acknowledgements

-We thank our collaborators at the National Cancer Institute Frederick National Laboratory, the Purdue Data Mine program, and the single-cell and spatial imaging communities for their essential contributions and resources.
+We thank our collaborators at National Cancer Institute Frederick National Laboratory, Purdue Data Mine program, and the single-cell and spatial imaging communities for their essential contributions and resources.

 # References